OSINTer-Platform/backend/README.md

 ## Welcome to OSINTer
 This repo is a part of a larger project called
 ![OSINTer](https://github.com/bertmad3400/OSINTer).
-For more information on the project as a shole, you can find OSINTer at
+For more information on the project as a whole, you can find OSINTer at
 ![https://github.com/bertmad3400/OSINTer](https://github.com/bertmad3400/OSINTer).

 ## What is OSINTbackend?